 "Adrian von Bubenberg was born as the son of Heinrich IV von Bubenberg, Schultheiss of Bern and lord of Spiez, whom he succeeded in 1465.
 He was greatly admired and portrayed in literature as the ideal of knightly virtue and of patriotism.

 Numerous times before and after the Burgundy wars, he led Bernese negotiations with other cantons of the old Suisse Confederacy and foreign powers including Savoy, Burgundy, France, and Holy Roman Empire.
 But his heroic stature in Swiss history is due to his tenaciously staunch defiance against seemingly insurmountable odds during the siege of Murten.

 He had been appointed commander of the city garrison in April 1476, and was vastly outnumbered 10:1 - He has 2'500 garrison defenders vs. 25'000 well-armed Burgundians.

-The city was besieged for thirteen days in June by the troops of Charles de Bold, Duke of Burgundy, and Bubenberg astutely lead and command the bulwark defenders repeatedly in face of continuous fiercest attacks, until finally relieved by confederate forces on 22 June, leading to the decisive crushing defeat of Charles.
-The entire enemy's army was vanquished completely — of some 10,000 Burgundians were killed, hunted down along the shore and driven into the lake.
+The city was besieged for thirteen days in June by the troops of Charles de Bold, Duke of Burgundy, and Bubenberg astutely led and commanded the bulwark defenders repeatedly in the face of continuous fierce attacks, until finally relieved by confederate forces on 22 June, leading to the decisive crushing defeat of Charles.
+The entire enemy's army was vanquished completely — of which some 10,000 Burgundians were killed, hunted down along the shore and driven into the lake.
 As promised, no quarter was granted.

 Since then, Murten celebrates the great victory every year on June 22."

-In memory of, the patriotic knightly deeds of Adrian von Bubenberg, and the very significant battle events of 22nd June 1476 - Siege of Morat, in astute and staunch defense of city garrison during the Burgundian Wars, against Charles the Bold, Duke of Burgundy.
+In memory of the patriotic knightly deeds of Adrian von Bubenberg, and the very significant battle event of 22nd June 1476 - Siege of Morat, of his astute and staunch defense of the city garrison during the Burgundian Wars, against Charles the Bold, Duke of Burgundy.